• Partial dentures are removable plates with one or more false teeth attached. They fill the gaps when some teeth are lost.

 Picture by Authority Dental under CC 2.0 license

-Metal partial dentures are more lightweight and durable than plastic ones.
-It is easier to support them with the use of clasps and adjacent teeth.
+Metal partial dentures are lighter and more durable than plastic ones.
+It is easier to support them with clasps and adjacent teeth.
 Your palate does need to be covered.
 Appreciating fine dining is a lot easier because they stay in better and trap less food.

 Cobalt chrome is most commonly used.
-It provides a great balance between toughness and flexibility.
-Metal partial dentures are unlikely to fracture even on trauma.
+It provides an outstanding balance between toughness and flexibility.
+Metal partial dentures are unlikely to fracture even in trauma.
 They can last up to 10 years.

 The base is metal covered in plastic.
 Metal parts may be visible in your mouth.
 The downside is that this option is usually quite expensive.
 What makes up for this is that more teeth may be added along the way.